Jeju horse

 The Jeju horse is a horse breed native to the Jeju Island in South Korea.
-There is a diverse array of types, each differently identified depending on their coat color.
+In a diverse array of types, each is identified differently depending on its coat color.
 Jeju horses mature well in harsh conditions due to their strength and fitness.
 With an outstanding tolerance of low temperatures, they have been mostly pastured without the need for horse blankets or stables.

 Jeju horses were once considered to be endangered.
 Following the nation's industrialization period of the 1960s, Jeju horses became impractical to use with the distribution of new agricultural machinery and developments in means of transportation.
-In response, the Government of the Republic of Korea designated the Jeju horse as Natural Monument No. 347 in 1986, as a way to preserve and manage approximately 150 of the remaining Jeju horses as state-designated cultural properties.
+In response, the government of the Republic of Korea designated the Jeju horse as Natural Monument No. 347 in 1986, as a way to preserve and manage about 150 of the remaining Jeju horses as state-designated cultural properties.

 In 2000, the Jeju Stockbreeding Promotion Institute was appointed by the national government to register and manage the pedigrees of the Jeju horses owned by local farming households.
-Since then, a total of 2,080 Jeju horses have been registered with the institute for their pedigrees.
+Since then, a total of 2,080 Jeju horses has been registered with the institute for their pedigrees.